 Depending on the fault you find on the outdoor PC Board will determine how to rectify the issue.
 These tests are not DIY and will require a Mitsubishi Electric specialist to test correctly.

-Disclaimer - Electricity is dangerous and can kill you.
+Disclaimer – Electricity is dangerous and can kill you.
 The following information is for educational purposes only.
 Tests must be performed by an authorised service provider or Mitsubishi Electric specialist.
-Do not try this to perform these test without the proper expertise and qualifications.
+Do not try to perform these tests without the proper expertise and qualifications.

 Reverse Phase Detect/Open Phase Detect